I love him. This crochet bee, that is! Isn’t he cute? I had so much fun crocheting him.

 R4-5: sc around (18 st) Change to black in very last stitch.

 R6-7: With black, sc around.
 Change to yellow in last stitch

 R8-11: With yellow, sc around (18 st) Change to black in last stitch

 R12: With black, sc around.
 (18 st)

 Take time out to insert safety eyes.
 The safety eyes go between rounds 2 & 3 and there are about 7 stitches in between.
 Refer to photo for placement.
-Stuff bee and continue stuffing as you finish up the body.
+Stuff bee body with toy stuffing and continue stuffing as you finish up the body.

 R13: *sc in next st, sc next 2 st together.
 Repeat from * around (12)